elysestsauver/er2-data-analysis-public/README.md

 This is the **public version** of the codebase as of mid-July 2025.
 The R/ Stata scripts, scenario-generation tooling, and image assets are included;
 the underlying respondent-level datasets are not.
-See `Datasets/README.md` and `Data Analysis/Codebook/README.md` for the schema each script expects so you can supply your own data and run the analysis end-to-end.
+See `Datasets/README.md` and `Data Analysis/Codebook/README.md` for the schema each script expects.

 ## Repository layout